gaurav25bm/Customer-Churn-Prediction/README.md

-# 📊 Customer Churn Prediction & Analytics App
+# 📊 Customer Churn Prediction App

 A complete, end-to-end Machine Learning pipeline and interactive web application built to predict customer churn using the telecom industry standards.
 This project implements advanced optimization strategies to handle real-world dataset challenges like class imbalance and model overfitting.